-Little Boat is a very small winery in Sonoma, California, however there is practically zero information about them that I could find.
-They did come onto my radar lest year though, when I happened to meet proprietor José Ignacio Cuenca at a Los Angeles restaurant and we struck up a friendly conversation and discussed his wines.
+Little Boat is a very small winery in Sonoma, California, however there isn’t much information about them that I could find.
+They did come onto my radar last year though, when I happened to meet proprietor José Ignacio Cuenca at a Los Angeles restaurant and we struck up a friendly conversation and discussed his wines.
 I also had the pleasure of meeting his son Mateo, who created the artwork on the Little Boat labels.
 Little Boat is a group effort, and José works with winegrower Brad Alper, winemaker William Knuttel, Mike Miller, and the Treyzon family.
-They also receive help from sommeliers Harley Carbery, Phillip Dunn, Lucas Payá, and Robert Smith MS. Little Boat produces three wines including a Russian River Valley Chardonnay, a Russian River Valley Pinot Noir, and a Dry Creek Valley Cabernet Sauvignon.
-Quantities appear to be very limited, with the wines generally found in high-end Los Angeles hotels and restaurants or highly curated and boutique wine stores.
+They also receive help from sommeliers Harley Carbery, Phillip Dunn, Lucas Payá, and Robert Smith MS. Little Boat produces a range of wines including most notably a Russian River Valley Chardonnay, a Russian River Valley Pinot Noir, and a Dry Creek Valley Cabernet Sauvignon.
+There is also a rosé and very limited quantities of a reserve Pinot Noir.
+Placement of these wines is highly selective, and they are generally found in high-end hotels and restaurants or highly curated and boutique wine stores.

 Today’s Wine: 2018 Pinot Noir